VPOUR/VPOUR/README.md

 # Hi, I’m @Manu254rce.

-- ⚡ I’m interested in many aspects of programming... because... why not
+- ⚡ I’m interested in many aspects of programming because why not?
 - 🐱‍💻 Currently learning MERN Full Stack Web Development, AI and low-level programming
 - 🪐 I also do art and memes

+  ## yearbook POV:

+  <i>"Mathematica is a better programming language for Computer Scientists than JavaScript"</i>

-# My Skills
+## My Skills

   ### Programming Languages:
   <div>